Balexandrina/Balexandrina/README.md

 There was an experience of drawing up technical documentation using Doxygen.

 ### Knowledge of language
-English — B2 — Intermediate-Advanced
+English — B2 — Intermediate-Advanced (the level of reading documentation)

 <!--